xwp/site-performance-tracker/README.md

 ## Usage

+The following hooks can be added to a theme or a custom plugin.
+To confirm they were applied look for the "webVitalsAnalyticsData" in the page source.
+Collected data will be available in [Web Vitals Report](https://web-vitals-report.web.app/) in a few days.

 ### Limit the number of events sent

 Using the following filter you can send the events for a limited percentage of your traffic, this limits the performance metrics to be sent only for 5% of the traffic: